garykphuang/ourgreateststory/Chapter1.md

 They clog up the cashier on the way out, but manage to leave in record time.

-Gary attachs a wagon to the back of Abigail's bike.
+Gary attaches a wagon to the back of Abigail's bike.

-Zack stands to the side, supervising, while eatng a bag of chips.
+Zack stands to the side, supervising, while eating a bag of chips.

 Abigail and Gary manage to carefully stack the cans and bags in the wagon.